abdulloh-id/ielts-calcio/README.md

-It is a program that can calculate the overall IELTS band score according to the band scores entered by a user.
+It is a program that calculates the overall IELTS band score according to the band scores entered by the user.